carpentries/workshop_administrators/amy_workflow.md

 * can use "import from url" if you already have the github page
 * Add new organization if needed

-!IMPORTANT: consistnency in formatting slugs YYYY-MM-DD-site_name
+Be sure we are slugs (ids) are formatted consistently
+* YYYY-MM-DD-site_name
-Be sure our slug matches slug used in github page *exactly*
+* Be sure our id matches id used in github page and ids used anywhere else *exactly*
+* Fill in XX if dates are not known; change this once dates are confirmed

+Host name
+* Select host site from drop down menu
+* Create new [host entry]() if not in the database

+Once instructors are confirmed
-Go to "tasks" tab
-Enter in instructors, helpers, hosts, and organizers
+* Go to "Tasks" tab and enter in instructors, helpers, hosts, and organizers
+* Create person profiles for any names not in the database
+* Use the [bulk add persons](#) feature if necessary.